Aarkan1/express-java/README.md

 /*
  * Activate the fallbacksearch.
  * E.g. if an request to <code>/js/code.js</code> was made but the
- * requested ressource cannot be found.
+ * requested resource cannot be found.
 It will be looked for an file called <code>code</code>
  * and return it.
  *
  *  Default is false